Library News Archive From August 2025

 3 pm

-Learn about Obon, a Japanese holiday celebrated to honor ancestors.
-This program will feature a talk from Reverend Kiyonobu Kuwahara of the Berkeley Buddhist Temple and dance demonstration and instruction from Yumi Hatta.
-Crafts and light snacks will be provided while supplies last.
+This program features a talk from Reverend Kiyonobu Kuwahara of the Berkeley Buddhist Temple plus dance demonstration and instruction from Yumi Hatta.

 Northbrae Lamp Re-Lighting Ceremony